ash211/incubator-spark/docs/monitoring.md

 If multiple SparkContexts are running on the same host, they will bind to succesive ports beginning with 4040 (4041, 4042, etc).

-Spark's Standlone Mode cluster manager also has its own [web UI](spark-standalone.html#monitoring-and-logging).
+Spark's Standalone Mode cluster manager also has its own [web UI](spark-standalone.html#monitoring-and-logging).

 Note that in both of these UIs, the tables are sortable by clicking their headers,